felixsuwarno/SaaS-Ledgerly-Billing_Reconciliation-Revenue_Analytics-Snowflake/README.md

 ➤ Core Business Questions :<br>

 **BILLING RECONCILIATION**<br>
-1- Which June 2024 Stripe-processed invoices have a gap between what the billing system recorded and what Stripe settled — and what caused each gap?<br>
+BQ01 — Which June Stripe invoices have reconciliation gaps, and why?<br>
-2- Which prior-period invoices had their net revenue restated by chargebacks that landed in June 2024, and how much was lost by dispute reason?
+BQ02 — How much prior-period revenue was restated by June 2024 chargebacks, and why?

 <br>

 **REVENUE ANALYTICS**<br>
-3- What was month-by-month subscription MRR from December 2023 through December 2024, and how did the rate of change shift over the year?<br>
+BQ03 — What was month-by-month MRR movement in 2024?<br>
-4- What drove each month's MRR movement — how much came from new subscriptions, expansion, contraction, churn, and reactivation?
+BQ04 — What drove the 2024 MRR movement?

 <br>

 **COHORT & RETENTION ANALYTICS**<br>
-5- Which paid signup cohorts had the strongest and weakest 2024 year-end NRR, and how did individual customers rank within each cohort?<br>
+BQ05 — Which paid signup cohorts had the strongest and weakest 2024 year-end NRR?<br>
-6- For each paid signup cohort, how much of the 2024 NRR outcome was driven by expansion, contraction, and churn — and which cohorts were net positive vs. net negative?
+BQ06 — How did expansion, contraction, and churn affect 2024 year-end NRR by paid signup cohort?

 <br>

 **COLLECTIONS & LOST REVENUE**<br>
-7- How much recurring revenue was permanently lost each month in 2024 after all payment retries were exhausted?
+BQ07 — How much recurring revenue was permanently lost each month in 2024 after all payment retries were exhausted?